blockninjas/blockchain_analyzer/README.md

 cargo test
 ```

-Again, to run the tests of a specific crate use `--path` or `-p`:
+Again, use `-p` to run the tests of a specific crate:

 ```
 cargo test -p blk_file_reader
 ```

-In case you accidentally polluted your database you can reset it to its initial
-state by running the following command:
+If you are finished, the docker-based test environment can be stopped via:

 ```
-diesel database reset --database-url=postgres://postgres:test@127.0.0.1:5432/bitcoin_blockchain --migration-dir=db_persistence/migrations
+docker-compose -f docker-compose.tests.yml down
 ```